Nael-Sayegh/filezilla/readme.md

 ## Changes

+### Version 2024.03.21

+  * Error correction when proposing an update.

 ### Version 2024.03.20

   * Check if a version of FileZilla is detected; otherwise, an error message is displayed when using Ctrl+F6.